PayThePizzo/Laska-2077/README.md

 ### Prerequisites
 ---
 + Mac Os & Linux:
-    - Unix Terminal
+    - Unix-like Terminal
     - Gcc compiler

 Or

 + Windows:
-    - Visual Studio
+    - Any IDE that supports gcc compiler like Visual Studio or CLion
-    - CLion
+    - Any Gcc compiler (We recommend using Visual Studio's)
 ---

 ### Installing
+---

 Simply download the source code from this page and run it through the following commands:

 ```
-gcc laska.c
+gcc main.c
 ./a.out
 ```

-If you have Windows, after installing these two softwares you just need to run the main.c in release mode.
+If you have Windows, after installing a software and a gcc compiler, you just need to run the main.c in release mode.
 You can do this both in CLion or Visual Studio.